-(29) "Gasoline dispensing facility" means any site where gasoline is dispensed to motor vehicle, boat, or airplane gasoline tanks from stationary storage tanks.
+(27) "Gasoline dispensing facility" means any site where gasoline is dispensed to motor vehicle, boat, or airplane gasoline tanks from stationary storage tanks.

-(30) "Gas service" means equipment which processes, transfers or contains a volatile organic compound or mixture of volatile organic compounds in the gaseous phase.
+(28) "Gaseous service" means equipment which processes, transfers or contains a volatile organic compound or mixture of volatile organic compounds in the gaseous phase.

-(31) "Hardboard" is a panel manufactured primarily from inter-felted ligno-cellulosic fibers which are consolidated under heat and pressure in a hot press.

-(32) "Hardwood plywood" is plywood whose surface layer is a veneer of hardwood.
+(29) "Hardwood plywood" is plywood whose surface layer is a veneer of hardwood.

-(33) "High performance architectural coating" means coatings applied to aluminum panels and moldings being coated away from the place of installation.
+(30) "High performance architectural coating" means coatings applied to aluminum panels and moldings being coated away from the place of installation.